-- 1. Architectural details - a.
-Exterior building design and detail on elevations should be coordinated with regard to color, types of materials, number of materials, architectural form, and detailing to achieve harmony and continuity of design. - b.
+- a.
+Exterior building design and detail on elevations should be coordinated with regard to color, types of materials, number of materials, architectural form, and detailing to achieve harmony and continuity of design.
+The project appears to meet this guideline. - b.
 Design elements and detailing should be continued completely around the structure.
-Such design elements should include window treatments, trim detailing, and exterior wall materials. - c.
-Separate structures on the site should have consistent architectural detail and design elements to provide a cohesive project site. - d.
+Such design elements should include window treatments, trim detailing, and exterior wall materials.
+The project appears to meet this guideline.

+- c.
+Separate structures on the site should have consistent architectural detail and design elements to provide a cohesive project site.
+Not applicable to this project. - d.
 Building facades should be articulated by using color, arrangement, or change in materials to emphasize the facade elements.
-The planes of the exterior walls may be varied in height, depth or direction. - e.
+The planes of the exterior walls may be varied in height, depth or direction.
+The project appears to meet the guideline. - e.
 Additions to existing structures should be designed to complement the existing structure.
-Additions should carry through roof lines, materials, colors, and /or other architectural features that are primary features of the original building. - f.
-Elements such as bay windows, balconies, porches, arbors, awnings, arcades and courtyards should be utilized to add variety and break up facades. - g.
-Porches, stairs, railings, fascia boards, and trim should be used to articulate a consistent architectural style. - h.
-Trim, fascia, rafter tails, etc. should be of a sufficient dimension to create visual interest. - i.
-Vents, gutters, downspouts, flashing, electrical conduits, etc., should generally be painted to match the color of the adjacent surface, unless being used as a trim or accent element. - j.
-Building entries should be prominent and visible. - k.
-Rhythm, size and proportion of openings (windows, doors) should create a consistent and harmonious design. - 1.
-Windows facing the street should be operable. - m.
-Garage doors should be designed as a secondary feature to the main entrance of the house.

-- n.
-When a large portion of the front elevation is devoted to driveways and walkways, the hardscape area should be constructed with visually contrasting paving surfaces. - o.
-Buildings that are stylized in an attempt to use the building itself as advertising are discouraged, particularly where the proposed architecture is the result of a franchise style. - p.
+Additions should carry through roof lines, materials, colors, and /or other architectural features that are primary features of the original building.
+Not applicable.
+The project replaces the existing structure. - f.
+Elements such as bay windows, balconies, porches, arbors, awnings, arcades and courtyards should be utilized to add variety and break up facades.
+Materials and elements are used to break up facades.
+The project appears to meet the guideline. - g.
+Porches, stairs, railings, fascia boards, and trim should be used to articulate a consistent architectural style.
+The project appears to meet the guideline. - h.
+Trim, fascia, rafter tails, etc. should be of a sufficient dimension to create visual interest.
+The project appears to meet the guideline. - i.
+Vents, gutters, downspouts, flashing, electrical conduits, etc., should generally be painted to match the color of the adjacent surface, unless being used as a trim or accent element.
+The project appears to meet the guideline. - j.
+Building entries should be prominent and visible.
+The project appears to meet the guideline. - k.
+1. Rhythm, size and proportion of openings (windows, doors) should create a consistent and harmonious design.
+The project appears to meet the guideline. - m.
+Windows facing the street should be operable.
+The project has been conditioned to meet the building code, which does not allow all windows to be operable. - n.
+Garage doors should be designed as a secondary feature to the main entrance of the house. - o.
+When a large portion of the front elevation is devoted to driveways and walkways, the hardscape area should be constructed with visually contrasting paving surfaces.
+Not applicable to this project. - p.
+Buildings that are stylized in an attempt to use the building itself as advertising are discouraged, particularly where the proposed architecture is the result of a franchise style.
+Not applicable to this project. - q.
 The architecture and other features of "formula" franchises or other similar businesses should be reflective of these guidelines and of the unique character of Sebastopol.
 The architectural style and exterior materials of each proposed structure shall be designed based upon the architectural traditions of Sebastopol and Sonoma County, the architectural styles prevalent in the site vicinity, and the characters of the site, as determined by the Design Review Board.
-Proposed designs having architectural features substantially similar to those found in other communities on buildings operated by the same corporate or franchise entity are discouraged unless the Design Review Board determines that the similar features are also reflective of local architectural traditions and styles. - 2.
-Materials - a.
-Building materials and color should be complementary to the design and to the surrounding area. - b.
-Exterior materials should be durable and of high quality. - c.
-Highly reflective mirrored glass or roofing materials should be avoided. - 3.
-Roofs - a.
-Large, flat roofs should be avoided.
-Instead, rooflines should be varied vertically and horizontally to provide greater visual relief. - b.
-In visible areas, roof materials and the backsides of parapets should be painted with a neutral, non-reflective paint. - 4.
-Solar Access/Energy Conservation - a.
-Designs should provide adequate natural lighting opportunities, and may incorporate skylights, light wells, or solar tubes. - b.
-Solar equipment should be designed to avoid reflecting onto nearby buildings, streets, open space or pedestrian areas. - c.
-Solar hot water and solar electrical generation systems should be accommodated on rooftops and other building areas. - d.
-Wherever possible, designs that promote use of natural ventilation should be provided. - e.
-Where feasible, provide shade trees on southwest-oriented building facades to regulate heat gain and reduce air-conditioning needs.
+Proposed designs having architectural features substantially similar to those found in other communities on buildings operated by the same corporate or franchise entity are discouraged unless the Design Review Board determines that the similar features are also reflective of local architectural traditions and styles.
+Not applicable to this project.